 Williams planned to quickly sell this $320,000 house for $480,000 house to friends or family by committing mortgage fraud, including disguising $80,000 cash back to the buyer as bona fide remodeling funds.
-Williams offered to sell the Wynspire house to VICTIM E.H, then VICTIM B.J, and eventually VICTIM J.E promising $80,000 cash back.
+Williams offered to sell the Wynspire house to VICTIM 3, then VICTIM 2, and eventually VICTIM 1 promising $80,000 cash back.

 Williams purchased a $320,000 Highlands Ranch home by mortgage fraud, immediately after he bought his residential loft at Downing Street, Denver CO.
 Williams essentially copied the mortgage application he used to buy his Downing Street loft, and submitted the copy of that application to qualify for the Wynspire purchase.
 He withheld from the lender the fact that he had just increased his debt load by more than $300,000 with the purchase of that Downing Street loft.
 Williams accurately calculated that the Wynspire closing was so soon after the loft closing that it would not show up on any credit check, etc., so that he could purchase two properties even if he only qualified for one.

 As recorded here and here, Williams systematically urged his buyers to falsely claim owner-occupancy.
 For example, he did this in early 2005 with VICTIM 6, urging her to apply for an owner-occupancy mortgage for a townhouse at Parkington Lane, Highlands Ranch, CO, when in actuality she lived with her husband at Coors Way, Arvada CO.